dedecube/dedecube-docs/src/getting-started/index.md

 ## What to Expect

-- **Standard Tools Installation**: We'll cover the installation of common tools like Git, text editors, and other essentials that form the foundation of our development environment.
+- **Standard Tools Installation**: We'll cover the installation of common tools like IDE, and other essentials that form the foundation of our development environment.
 - **Specific Configurations**: Learn about the unique configurations we apply to our systems to optimize performance and compatibility with our projects.
-- **Environment-Specific Dependencies**: Introduction to any dependencies that are specific to the Dedecube architecture, including versioning specifics for tools like CocoaPods, Flutter, and more.
 - **Best Practices**: Tips and tricks to make the most out of the development environment, ensuring you're aligned with our team's workflow.

 By following this guide, you'll be well-prepared to dive into development with a setup that mirrors our team's optimized environment.